Nonlinear Drift in Feynman-Kac Theory: Preserving Early Probabilistic Insights: Methods

-This construction is the same when the drift velocity $\mathbf{v}$ is itself obtained from a sub-model, that is $\mathbf{v}(\mathbf{r},t)=\bb{E}_{\boldsymbol{\cc{V}}}[\boldsymbol{\cc{V}}|\mathbf{r},t]$, as in the inlaid McKean picture.
-Such an It\^o integral \eqref{eq:Ito_Int} may be represented as the stochastic differential equation \eqref{eq:stochastic_process}. \paragraph{Coupled framework.} Treating the reactive term $-k(\eta-\eta^\star)$ is \eqref{eq:field-physics} as a volume source along main paths, in the same vein as for KPP representations, and the Feynman-Kac representation \eqref{eq:FK_field-physics} becomes a second kind Fredholm equation in which the stochastic functional is
+{\it Coupled framework.} Treating the reactive term $-k(\eta-\eta^\star)$ is \eqref{eq:field-physics} as a volume source along main paths, in the same vein as for KPP representations, and the Feynman-Kac representation \eqref{eq:FK_field-physics} becomes a second kind Fredholm equation in which the stochastic functional is

 Between $\boldsymbol{\cc{R}}_\text{o}$ and the first stochastic increment $\delta\boldsymbol{\cc{R}}_\text{o}=\bb{E}_{\boldsymbol{\cc{V}}}\left[\boldsymbol{\cc{V}}\big|\boldsymbol{\cc{R}}_\text{o},\text{o}\right]\delta s +\sqrt{2D}\delta\boldsymbol{\ff{W}}_\text{o}$, this functional leads us to